bdsowers/InDesign_SupportScripts/readme.md

 For each entry that wants to disable (remove) items, add the label to that cell.
 If you want to remove multiple items, separate their labels by commas.

-Then run the LabelSupport script.
+Then run the LabelSupport script and choose your CSV data file.
 It will look at the comma-separated list and remove anything matching that pattern.

 ### Limitations